 As part of her work in the health care industry, Shauna’s background includes state and federal health care legislative experience as well as serving on two major Colorado health care boards.

-Shauna and her husband, Yale, have five boys and reside in Colorado.
+Shauna and her husband, Yale, have five sons and reside in Colorado.